For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. Part-time jobs

-Our latest National Student Money Survey found that 56% of surveyed students had a part-time job.
+In our latest National Student Money Survey, 58% of surveyed students had a part-time job.
 For many, it's a necessity for financial reasons, but a part-time job also provides students with skills they can put on their CV and expand on in job applications.

 4. Travelling